This chapter was updated in June 2020 in order to remove references to the term 'toxic trio'.

 Many adults who suffer from mental health problems also have substance misuse problems, which is described as Dual Diagnosis and there may be several agencies and services, for both adults and children, who are working with the family.

 National Serious Case Reviews and Domestic Homicide Reviews have identified domestic abuse, parental mental ill health and drug and alcohol misuse as significant factors in families where children have died or been seriously harmed.
-Where all three concerns are present they have been described as the 'toxic trio', which practitioners should be alert to and consider in any assessments.

 A child who has suffered, or is likely to suffer Significant Harm or whose well-being is affected by parental mental illness could be a child: